Reviews You Can Rely On

 Braking

-The Kqi3 Max has a revolutionary triple braking system consisting of dual front and rear disc brakes as well as a regenerative electric brake.
+The Kqi3 Max has a revolutionary triple braking system consisting of dual front and rear disc brakes and a regenerative electric brake.

 Brakes controlled with a hand lever are highly powerful.